zixuzhuang/LabelMore/README.md

 ## Usage
 ### 0. Data preparation
-You need to put the original MRI files in `data/images` and the segmentation files in `data/segmentations`.
+The original MRI files need to be put in `data/images` and the segmentation files in `data/segmentations`.
 The MRI and segmentation files of the same subject must have the same name.

 At least 10 initial segmentations are recommended.